Connected Vehicles

 Cyberthreats to the Connected Vehicle

-Just like ransomware and malicious vulnerabilities put networked computers and mobile phones at risk, so too are our connected vehicles—our computers on wheels—are at risk.
-Today’s connected vehicles are like unprotected networked computers 20-30 years ago, before firewalls became ubiquitous on networks as well as on individual computers.
+Just like ransomware and malicious vulnerabilities put networked computers and mobile phones at risk, so too are our connected vehicles.
+Today’s connected vehicles are like networked computers 20-30 years ago, before advanced security capabilities were standard and evolving as fast as new types of attacks.

 So what are some of the risks?

-• A ransomware message demanding that you pay a sizeable number of bitcoins or you’ll lose the use of your car forever
+• A ransomware message demanding payment or risk losing use of the car forever

-Unlike an infected network computer which usually puts money or data at risk, an infected or hijacked vehicle could do the same and additionally put you and your loved ones at risk of bodily harm.
+Unlike an infected network computer which usually puts money or data at risk, an infected or hijacked vehicle could also put you and your loved ones at risk of bodily harm.

 Lets’s Talk